umbraco/UmbracoDocs/Getting-Started/New-in-V8.md

 ## [Infinite Editing](Backoffice/Infinite-editing)

-In Umbraco 8 you will be able to edit your content without having to jump between sections and without ever loosing the context of what you are doing.
+In Umbraco 8 you will be able to edit your content without having to jump between sections and without ever losing the context of what you are doing.

 ## Refreshed user interface